GIALaboratory/report-results-api-examples/README.md

-# GIA Report Result API Code Examples
+# GIA Report Results API Code Examples

 This repository contains example integrations to GIA's Report Results API in a variety of languages.